ALP Qld Pre-Selection Battle

 Secondly, the gay panic defence continues in Queensland.
 A petition tabled this morning draws our attention to the discrimination faced by LGBTIQ people in Queensland through the use of the provocation defence, section 304 of the Criminal Code, colloquially known as the gay panic defence.

-That partial defence allows for a charge of murder to be downgraded to manslaughter if it is alleged that an unwanted homosexual advance was made by the deceased towards the defendant.
+That defence allows murder to be downgraded to manslaughter if it is alleged a homosexual advance was made.”

 No place for hate